kaivalyar/HistManager/README.md

 ```

 #### 5. Restoring Environments
-Restoring the archived SudoInstalls environment, setting it as the environment for the terminal session
+Restoring the archived 'SudoInstalls' environment, setting it as the environment for this terminal session
 ```
 Welcome.
 HistManagerBETA 1.0 running.